qiboteam/qibo/doc/source/api-reference/qibo.rst

 :meth:`qibo.core.circuit.Circuit.fuse` method.
 This returns a new circuit for which the total number of gates is less than the gates in the original circuit as groups of gates have been fused to a single :class:`qibo.abstractions.gates.FusedGate` gate.
-Simulating the new new circuit is equivalent to simulating the original one but in most cases more efficient since less gates need to be applied to the state vector.
+Simulating the new circuit is equivalent to simulating the original one but in most cases more efficient since less gates need to be applied to the state vector.